Group Course for Beginners

 - Illustrating their applications in contemporary music.

-Along the way, we will learn various hand drumming techniques and improve our rhythmic vocabulary with technical instruction, improvisation and ensemble skills, traditional ‘call and response’ aural learning and various notation and phonetic systems.
-All instruments are provided for use in the course.
+Along the way, we will learn various hand drumming techniques and improve our rhythmic vocabulary with a combination of technical instruction, improvisation and ensemble skills, traditional ‘call and response’ aural learning and various notation and phonetic systems.
+All instruments are provided for use in the course, although it will be useful to have a hand percussion instrument in order to practice the rhythms and techniques at home.

 Have you enrolled in this course?